Wathithichris/Wathithichris/README.md

 My name is Chris Wathithi, an investment student at ICIFA College KE pursuing a Cerified Investment and Financial Analyst certification.
 I am passionate about finance and technology, and look leverage Python in financial applications.

-* 💻 My interests lie within the field of quantitative finance
+* 💻 My interests lie within the field of quantitative analysis and data-driven decision-making
 * 🧠 I'm learning Python and SQL
 * 🛠  My favorite IDEs are Pycharm and VS Code
 * ✉️ You can contact me at [mwangiwathithi@gmail.com](mailto:mwangiwathithi@gmail.com)
-* 🤝  I'm open to collaborating on Projects
+* 🤝 Open to collaboration on finance-related python projects

 ### Skills